Active Release Techniques

 - not getting enough oxygen (hypoxia).

 ART has been developed, refined, and patented by P. Michael Leahy, DC, CCSP.
-Dr. Leahy noticed that his patients' symptoms seemed to be related to changes in their soft tissue that could be felt by hand.
-By observing how muscles, fascia, tendons, ligaments and nerves responded to different types of work, Dr. Leahy was able to consistently resolve over 90% of his patients' problems.
-He now teaches and certifies health care providers all over the world to use ART.
+Dr. Leahy noticed that his patients’ symptoms seemed to be related to changes in their soft tissue that could be felt by hand.
+By observing how muscles, fascia, tendons, ligaments and nerves responded to different types of work, Dr. Leahy was able to consistently resolve over 90% of his patients’ problems.
+He now teaches and certifies health care providers all over the world to use Active Release Techniques.
 Tissue treatment (ART) is a manual therapy administered by trained professionals to certain soft tissue structures of the body.
 The ART soft tissue management system is based on scientific evidence that muscles, nerves, blood vessels, and connective tissue develop adhesions within and between them as a result of various injuries that include: acute (sudden injury), cumulative (chronic injury) and pressure (due to poor posture).
 These adhesions cause the motion of muscles or joints to be altered, resulting in a wide variety of symptoms including pain, weakness and reduced range of motion, numbness and tingling.